What’s a waiver?

 Do I need to be on Disability?

-No. You can apply even if you were turned down or you are still applying for disability.
-I have met several people who were approved for this program even though they were denied disability and still appealing their disability case.
+No. In most states, you can apply even if you were turned down or you are still applying for disability.
 If you are applying for disability, make sure to request and collect your entire file from the waiver program.
 Then send everything in your file to Social Security.
 It will help with your disability application.

 What if I got turned down for Medicaid?
 What if I have too much money for Medicaid?

 You can still apply for this program.
 In many states, the financial criteria is completely different than for Medicaid health insurance.
 See below for what to do if you are turned down or told you have too much money.

 What services can a caregiver provide?